 Care for people diagnosed with thyroid cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care and may include:

-- Physical exams and medical tests.
+Physical exams and medical tests.
 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 People treated for thyroid cancer are typically asked to return to the doctor’s office every 6 months to a year.
-At a follow-up care visit, the doctor will conduct a physical examination and blood tests to watch the level of TSH suppression and to test for Tg (see Diagnosis).
+At a follow-up care visit, the doctor will conduct a physical examination and blood tests to watch the level of thyroid-stimulating hormone (TSH) suppression and to test for thyroglobulin (Tg, see Diagnosis).
 If the thyroid gland has been removed, there should be little or no Tg in the blood.
 An elevated level may indicate the cancer has returned.

 Other blood tests may be done depending on the specific type of thyroid cancer treated.
-Blood tests also help the doctor determine the correct dosage of the patient’s thyroid replacement medication (if needed), which may be adjusted over time as the patient gets older.
+Blood tests also help the doctor determine the correct dose of the patient’s thyroid replacement medication (if needed), which may be adjusted over time as the person gets older.

-- Other follow-up tests.
+Other follow-up tests.
 Other follow-up tests may include a chest x-ray, an ultrasound of the neck, a full-body scan, or other imaging tests.
-If the doctor recommends a procedure that uses I-131, patients may have to stop taking their thyroid medication for up to 6 weeks or they may be asked to follow a low-iodine diet for up to 2 weeks before having the test.
+If the doctor recommends a procedure that uses radioactive iodine (I-131), patients may have to stop taking their thyroid medication for up to 6 weeks or they may be asked to follow a low-iodine diet for up to 2 weeks before having the test.